-In reviewing its rules, the Exchange has determined that certain order type definitions are outdated and need revising, while others do not fully explain the functionality and applicability of the order type they are attempting to define.
-Accordingly, the Exchange now proposes to amend such definitions so as to reduce any potential investor confusion as to the functionality and applicability of certain option order types available on NYSE Arca.
+In reviewing its rules, the Exchange has determined that some of the order type definitions are outdated and need revising, while others do not fully explain the functionality and applicability of the order type they are attempting to define.
+Accordingly, the Exchange now proposes to amend such definitions so as to reduce any potential investor confusion as to the functionality and applicability of certain order types available on NYSE Amex Options.